Muhammad Iqbal Choudhary

 Muhammad Iqbal Choudhary (محمد اقبال چودھری born 11 September 1959) is a scientist in the field of organic chemistry from Pakistan.
-He is known for his research in various areas relating to natural product chemistry.
-He has more than 800 research publications.
-In 2015 he was recognised as the second most productive scientist in Pakistan.
+He is known for his research in various areas relating to natural product chemistry and more than 1600 research publications.
+In 2015, he was recognised as the second most productive scientist in Pakistan.

+In recognition of his contributions to Sino-Pak research collaborations, Hunan University of Medicine (HNUM) in China named its newly opened research center after him.

 Education and career

-He graduated with BSc from Karachi University later pursued his MSc in organic chemistry and then got his PhD in organic chemistry H.E.J.
-Research Institute of Chemistry located at Karachi University with thesis titled as "The Isolation and Structural Studies on Some Medicinal Plants of Pakistan, Buxus papillosa, Catharanthus roseus, and Cissampelos pareira."
+He graduated with a BSc from Karachi University, later pursued his MSc in organic chemistry, and then got his PhD in organic chemistry H.E.J.
+Research Institute of Chemistry located at Karachi University.
+His thesis was titled "The Isolation and Structural Studies on Some Medicinal Plants of Pakistan, Buxus papillosa, Catharanthus roseus, and Cissampelos pareira."
 He did his post-doctoral studies at Cornell University, United States.

 Visiting faculty

 Choudhary has been a visiting professor at these universities: